Skip to main content

 Program or service What it helps with Who may qualify Where to apply Reality check

-Information and assistance Finding local meals, rides, home help, legal aid, benefits, and caregiver support Older adults, caregivers, and families who need a starting point Call the Senior HelpLine or your local AAA The first call may be a referral, not a same-day service.
+Information and assistance Finding meals, rides, senior centers, home help, legal aid, benefits, and caregiver support Older adults, caregivers, and families who need a local starting point Call the Senior HelpLine or your AAA The first call may be a referral, not same-day service.

-Community Care Program Care coordination, in-home help, adult day service, emergency response, and medication dispenser help Illinois residents age 60 or older who meet citizenship, asset, Medicaid, and care-need rules Start with the CCP page or call 1-800-252-8966 You need an assessment, and services depend on an approved care plan.
+Community Care Program Care coordination, in-home help, adult day service, emergency response, and medication dispenser help Illinois residents age 60 or older who meet citizenship, asset, Medicaid, and care-need rules Start with the Community Care Program page or call 1-800-252-8966 The state lists a $17,500 non-exempt asset limit and requires an assessment.

-Persons who are Elderly Waiver Medicaid home and community-based services for people who would otherwise need facility care People age 60 or older who are Medicaid eligible and at risk of nursing facility placement Ask the Senior HelpLine about the Elderly Waiver process Medicaid approval and care coordination can take time.
+Persons who are Elderly Waiver Medicaid home and community-based services for people who would otherwise need nursing facility care People age 60 or older who meet Medicaid and care-need rules Ask about the Elderly Waiver process Medicaid approval and care coordination can take time.

-Benefit Access Free fixed-route transit for eligible riders and a license plate discount People age 65 or older, people turning 65 this year, and some people with disabilities who meet Illinois rules Use the Benefit Access application page Illinois says processing may take up to 8 weeks when documents are needed.
+Benefit Access Ride-free transit for eligible riders and a license plate discount People age 65 or older, people turning 65 this year, and some people with disabilities who meet Illinois rules Use the Benefit Access page Illinois says processing may take up to 8 weeks when documents are needed.

-SNAP food help Monthly food benefits on an Illinois Link Card Households with low income; special rules can apply to elderly or disabled households Use ABE or the SNAP page for current rules SNAP rules are detailed, and DHS may ask for proof.
+SNAP food help Monthly food benefits on an Illinois Link Card Households with low income; special rules can apply to elderly or disabled households Use ABE or the SNAP page DHS may ask for proof and an interview.

-Senior centers Meals, activities, health screening, counseling, transportation, and local referrals Older adults, with local rules set by each center or program Ask your AAA or check with a senior center near you Hours, meals, and transportation can change by site.
+Senior centers and meal sites Meals, activities, classes, health screening, transportation, counseling, and local referrals Usually older adults, but local rules vary by site and program Ask your AAA or call a verified center Lunch reservations, fees, donations, and rides can vary.

-Supportive Living Program Assisted living-like support for low-income older adults and adults with physical disabilities People who meet Medicaid and facility rules Check HFS Supportive Living information Residents still pay room and board.
+Supportive Living Program Assisted living-like support for low-income older adults and adults with physical disabilities People who meet Medicaid and facility rules Check HFS Supportive Living information Residents are still responsible for room and board.

 Use the table before you call.
-It can help you explain whether you need food, home care, Medicare help, transportation, or a referral to another office.
+It can help you explain whether you need food, home care, Medicare help, transportation, a senior center, or a referral to another office.
+For food details beyond local meals, our food programs guide compares common food-help paths for seniors.

 How to start without wasting time

-1. Write down the main need first.
-Use one short sentence, such as “I need rides to dialysis,” “I need meals at home,” or “my mother is not safe alone.”
+1. Write down the main need.
+Use one short sentence, such as “I need rides to dialysis,” “I need meals at home,” “I need a senior center near me,” or “my mother is not safe alone.”

 2. Call the statewide number if unsure.
 Use 1-800-252-8966 and ask which AAA or Care Coordination Unit handles your ZIP code.

 3. Ask for the right intake.
-Say whether the need is food, transportation, caregiver help, Medicare counseling, home care, or abuse reporting.
+Say whether the need is food, transportation, caregiver help, Medicare counseling, home care, senior center activities, or abuse reporting.

 4. Ask what proof is needed.
 Do not send original papers unless the office says that is required.

-5. Get the next step in writing if possible.
-Ask for the worker’s name, the date, and the expected next call or letter.
+5. Get the next step in writing.
+Ask for the worker’s name, the date, and the expected next call, letter, or appointment.

 What to gather before you call